nbnavarro/nbnavarro/README.md

-### Hola! 👋
+### Hi! 👋

-Estudiante de Magíster en Ciencias de la Ingeniería y egresado de Ingeniería Civil en la Pontificia Universidad Católica de Chile, con muchas ganas de aportar y aprender de la industria.
-Formación industrial, sumado a una fascinación por la tecnología y el desarrollo de software.
-Tomo decisiones con honestidad y pensando en el bienestar colectivo.
+Actually I am working as a Software Engineer in Mercado Libre.
+I hold a Master of Science in Computer Science and a degree in Industrial IT Engineering from the Pontificia Universidad Católica de Chile.
+My educational background spans diverse domains, including finance, marketing, administration, and operations research, all of which contribute to my holistic understanding of technology's impact on industry.
+My journey is guided by a profound fascination with creating innovative solutions through technology and software development.
+I approach decision-making with a commitment to honesty and a keen awareness of its implications on collective well-being.

-### Manejo de herramientas 🔧
+### Tech skill set 🔧
-- Experimentado: Python
+- Experienced: Go, Python, SQL
-- Familiarizado: Node, javaScript, HTML, CSS, SQL
+- Familiarized: C, Node, javaScript, HTML, CSS, React
-- Pequeño acercamiento en: PHP, R, Ruby.
+- Small zoom in: PHP, R, Ruby.

-### Contacto 📫
+### Contact 📫
 - nbnavarro@uc.cl
 <!--
 **nbnavarro/nbnavarro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.